DevNickDs/blog-django/README.md

 ## Blog-Django

-### Mini Project Blog with Django, used Function-based views for undertand more and better Django concepts.
+### Mini Project Blog with Django, used Function-based views for understand more and better Django concepts.